 The current Euro-spec Skoda Rapid arrived in June 2012 and was joined by the Skoda Rapid Spaceback in July 2013.
 Skoda will offer the next-gen Skoda Rapid exclusively in the hatchback version, though, as per a report from Auto Express.

 The next-gen Skoda Rapid will arrive as the hatchback alternative to the next-gen Skoda Octavia.
 The all-new Skoda Rapid, as depicted in the speculative renderings, will have rather conventional styling.
-With the four-door saloon version about to get discontinued and the car set to sell exclusively as a five-door hatchback, Skoda may not use the ‘Spaceback’ suffix this time.
+With the five-door 'Liftback' version about to get discontinued and the car set to sell exclusively as a five-door hatchback, Skoda would also have to drop the ‘Spaceback’ station wagon variant.

 The redesigned Skoda Rapid, a compact car, will compete with the likes of VW Golf, Ford Focus, Seat Leon and Honda Civic.
 However, it will ride on a small car platform - MQB A0.
 Currently, this platform is utilised by the VW Polo, Seat Ibiza, VW Virtus and Seat Arona.